korningf/arch-ops/arch-ops.md

 We want to use short monikers or symbols that are unique but remain significant.

+.

-Long names should not be used to describe generic or well-known components.
+*Long name parts should not be used to describe generic or well-known components*.

-Long names should only be used in the parts that have the most variability.
+*Long names part should be used in those parts that have the most variability*.

+Use Monikers for root tenants, projects, or workloads, environments, layers etc.

+.

-a purely hyportheical counter-example
+a purely hypothetical counter-example

     welfare_sandbox_database_resource_group_ns_evt_backend_data_sync